SEKOIA-IO/SEKOIA.IO-for-Splunk/README.md

 Sightings are stored in the `sekoia_alerts` KV-store and listed on the home Dashboard.

-Clicking on the `matched_ioc` will open the Intelligence Center to see context aroung matched indicator.
+Clicking on the `matched_ioc` will open the Intelligence Center to see context around matched indicator.